Understanding Your SOC 2 Report

 Exceptions and What They Signal

 Exceptions are common.
-They're not automatically disqualifying.
 What matters is whether the exception is in a critical control like access management, encryption, or incident response or in a less critical area like training or third-party vendor management.
 It also matters whether the exception represents a persistent gap or a one-time miss.
 An exception that says "we didn't do access reviews for one quarter because of holidays and we've now fixed it" is very different from "we never actually implemented the quarterly access review process we documented."

-Your customers will look at the exceptions to understand your risk profile.
-If the exceptions are in non-critical areas and represent one-time gaps that you've already fixed, customers usually accept them without question.
-If exceptions are in critical areas like security or availability and they suggest systematic problems, customers might push back or ask you to remediate before they sign a contract.
+Your customers look at the exceptions to understand your risk profile.
+If the exceptions are in non-critical areas and represent one-time gaps that you've already fixed, customers accept them without question.
+If exceptions are in critical areas like security or availability and they suggest systematic problems, customers push back or ask you to remediate before they sign a contract.

 When you share your SOC 2 report with customers, be prepared to explain exceptions.
 Don't hide them and don't over-explain them.
 A straightforward explanation like "We found that in Q4 we weren't doing access reviews due to holiday coverage.
 We've since implemented a staggered review schedule so that someone is always available to perform reviews on the normal quarterly timeline" is honest and shows you've thought about the problem.
 Customers appreciate transparency and they understand that most organizations have at least a few findings.

-The number and severity of exceptions also affects the strength of your report.
+The number and severity of exceptions affects the strength of your report.
 A clean audit with no exceptions is stronger than one with exceptions.
 But don't expect perfection.
 Most audits have at least a few minor findings.
 The goal is having no exceptions in critical controls and only minor, explainable exceptions in supporting controls.
 If your report comes back with dozens of exceptions or exceptions in critical areas, you have a problem that needs remediation and likely a second audit engagement.

 How to Use This Report With Your Customers and Prospects